-If you've been struggling with your knee pain lately, it might be time to invest in a knee sleeve.
-Good alignment is crucial, and if you neglect to wear a sleeve or any other protective features within 12 months, it could lead to major problems.
+In conclusion, if you've been struggling with knee pain lately, investing in a knee sleeve could be a wise decision.
+Good alignment is crucial, and neglecting to wear a sleeve or any other protective gear could lead to significant problems within a year.
 Knee sleeves are designed for people who have a good grasp on their strength and technique to use.
-They offer an extra layer of support that is helpful for anyone who is at the intermediate/advanced lifting range and should help prevent more serious injuries from happening.
+They offer an extra layer of support that is helpful for anyone who needs some extra protection for their knees during exercise.